microsoft/Tools-for-Health-Data-Anonymization/README.md

 Tutorial steps:

-* Use the Anonymizer tool to create a data factory pipeline.
+* Use a PowerShell script to create a data factory pipeline.
 * Trigger on-demand pipeline run.
 * Monitor the pipeline and activity runs.